DaoCloud/DaoCloud-docs/docs/en/docs/native/open.md

 - [Serverless Devs entered the CNCF sandbox and became the first serverless tool project selected](https://mp.weixin.qq.com/s/ICVDO3U5Ea1DzP3LFJq8mQ)

      [Serverless Devs](https://github.com/Serverless-Devs/Serverless-Devs) is open sourced by Alibaba Cloud and is committed to providing developers with a powerful tool chain system.
-In this way, developers can not only experience multi-cloud serverless products with one click, quickly deploy serverless projects, but also carry out project management in the whole lifecycle of serverless applications, integrate with other tools/platforms, and improve the efficiency of R & D and operation and maintenance.
+In this way, developers can not only experience multicloud serverless products with one click, quickly deploy serverless projects, but also carry out project management in the whole lifecycle of serverless applications, integrate with other tools/platforms, and improve the efficiency of R & D and operation and maintenance.

 - [Skywalking application performance monitoring system v9.3.0 released](https://github.com/apache/skywalking/releases/tag/v9.3.0)